sergey-chukhno/sergey-chukhno/README.md

 # Hello, world! 👋

-**I am Sergey, a software engineer, specialized in Python, Java and Java Script.
+**I am Sergey, a software engineer, specialized in Python, Java and AI Engineering.
 I am passionate about coding and new technologies and am always keen to embark on new and exciting projects!**

 - 🔭 I’m currently exploring the vast world of Python programming!
 My focus is on: